aduranil/django-channels-react-multiplayer/README.md

 Every girl starts with 0 followers.
 The girl that gets to 100 followers first wins and wins an advertisement deal with flat tummy tea!
 Everyone else sets their account to private :(

-This is my magnum opus lol....this is currently only 20% done but has a decent amount of functionality

 how to run:

 ```